davidglidden/dotfiles/README.md

 # davidglidden’s dotfiles
-***

 ## N.B.
-This is a modified fork of [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) There are many great things in these dotfiles, but everyone is different (and I can be rather lazy), so I’ve taken what works, and eliminated those elements which I do not use.
+This is a modified fork of [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) There are many great things in his dotfiles, but everyone is different (and I can be rather lazy), so I’ve taken what works, and eliminated those elements which I do not use.
 Please look at his work directly to see what you’re getting in to.
+Many thanks to [Mathias](https://github.com/mathiasbynens/), and to many others besides, for the subtlety and power of the underlying process.

 ## Installation:
 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
+Clone the repository wherever you want.
 (I keep it in `~/Projects/GitRepos/GitHub/dotfiles`, with `~/dotfiles` as a symlink.)

 **Step 1.** `Bootstrap.sh` *(Prepare the way)*